tungerer/tungerer.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm doing a postdoc at the University of Toronto with <a href="http://blairarmstrong.net/">Dr. Blair C. Armstrong</a>.
+I'm a postdoc in Psychology of Language at the University of Toronto, where I work with <a href="http://blairarmstrong.net/">Dr. Blair C. Armstrong</a> as part of the <a href="https://www.utsc.utoronto.ca/labs/caplab/">Computation and Psycholinguistics Laboratory (CAP lab)</a>.
 In my work, I combine psycholinguistic experiments, corpus analyses, and computational modeling to investigate language representation, processing, and learning.

-<b>----- NEWS: check out my two books -----</b>
+<b>----- NEWS: check out my two books from 2023 -----</b>

 <p align="center">
 <img src="https://tungerer.github.io/images/Book_covers_2023.jpg" width="500" />